 There is a list of possible vendor cable-type settings available from the Cable type drop-down menu.
-A umrbus setting is also available to setup UMRBus communications between the host and the HAPS® board system (see UMRBus Communications Interface, on page 136).
-Set Cable type value according to the type of cable you are using to connect to the programmable device.
+Set the Cable type value according to the type of cable you are using to connect to the programmable device.
 Adjust the port setting based on the port where the communication cable is connected.
 Most often, lpt1 is the correct setting for parallel ports.